janisBerz/visma-todolist-web/README.md

 In the build stage we compile our application, ideally run test and package the application as an artifact that will get consumed by the pipeline in the deployment stage.

-#### Run unit test during the build stage

-### Release stage
+### Deployment stage

-During this stage a new release is created automatically based on the
+During this stage a new release is created automatically after a successful build.
+The artifacts that got created in the build stage are passed over to deployment stage and the application is deployed automatically.